petrvanblokland/DesignDesignSpace/Site.md

 Focus is on design students and their individual goals.
 Not on predefined course content.

-As designer, doing the Design Design Space study, you are open minded and willing to get valuable feedback on your work.
+As designer, doing the DesignDesign.Space study, you are open minded and willing to get valuable feedback on your work.

 You are interested to improve and change and to participate in the work of colleague students.

 You are disciplined to work hard between online sessions, and more interested in the development of skills and challenging assignments than in assessed diploma’s.

-### What *Design Design Space* is not
+### What *DesignDesign.Space* is not

 * It is not an (online) course;
 * It is not an (academic) study, leading to Master or PhD;